6 Web Development for Data Scientists

 • Need for custom domains or SSL

 Web development skills complement your data science toolkit by enabling you to share your work more effectively.
-While you don’t need to become a full-stack developer, understanding the basics of HTML, CSS, and JavaScript helps you customize reports, debug rendering issues, and create more polished data products.
+A light understanding of HTML, CSS, and JavaScript lets you customise reports and debug rendering issues.
+The frameworks in this chapter (Shiny, Dash, Streamlit, and Flask) abstract away most of the rest so you can focus on the analysis rather than the plumbing.